arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/enclosure-kit/product.md

 certifications: [CE]
 ---

-The edge control Enclosure kit provides a full enclosure for the Edge control.
+The Edge Control Enclosure Kit provides a full enclosure for the Edge Control.